Table of Contents

 - Wealth tied up in property or trust

-The amount of insurance required would be related to the extent of the obligation, but the court is also required to consider the financial impact of paying insurance premiums.
+The amount of coverage required in a court ordered life insurance policy would be related to the extent of the obligation, but the court must also consider the financial impact of paying insurance premiums.

-- If the policies in existence at the time of death differ have different beneficiaries when the decree or support agreement was made, there are many examples of courts that ruled that the beneficiary named in the decree or agreement is entitled to recover proceeds.
+- If the policies in existence at the time of death fail to comply with a court order to maintain life insurance after the divorce decree or support agreement was made, there are many examples of courts that ruled that the beneficiary named in the decree or agreement is entitled to recover proceeds according to the beneficiary rules after divorce.

 Your Court-Ordered Life Insurance Policy

-Talk to a licensed independent life insurance agent about your policy needs.
+Talk to a licensed independent life insurance agent about your divorce maintenance insurance.
 If the court has ordered you to purchase a life insurance policy, an independent agent is going to work with you to get the best policy for your particular situation at the best rate, no matter the time frame.
 Just let the agent know the desired policy is court ordered and the date it is expected to be active.

 - If you are in a hurry, an instant issue life insurance policy is an option.